se20z09/z09-homework2-3/results.md

 * Majority of them did not manage their time appropriately, and spent little time reading the code.
 * A few of them spent majority of their time trying to figure out debugger on repl.it versus reading the code.
 * Few of them did not pay attention to flow of logic and did not realize the start function was never called.
+* The error message provided by the Ruby parser is misleading and difficult to debug -- the line number of the error is misleading and only provides general guidance, which didn’t indicate that the error _could have been_ elsewhere.
 ![Experimental Results](data/tester_results.png)<div align="center">Figure 1: Participants were tested on numerous metrics to evaluate their debugging skills.</div>
 <br />